I want to start a company

 Transfer and Business Development may be eligible for this program.
 For more information, please refer to the Exclusive Option Agreement for OHSU Startups FAQs or contact Andrew Watson at email@example.com.

-In 2015, TTBD launched a pilot of their Entrepreneur-in-Residence (EIR) program for university inventors, entrepreneurs, and startup companies.
-In 2016, TTBD expanded the EIR program to include additional EIR's for mentoring faculty and Venture Advisors who might step in as a full time CEO or interim CEO in an OHSU company.
+In 2015, TTBD launched a pilot of their Executives-in-Residence (EIR) program for university inventors, entrepreneurs, and startup companies.
 The purpose of this program is to connect and facilitate engagement between OHSU's entrepreneurial faculty, staff, and startup companies and seasoned business executives in the local and regional life science communities.
 The program was established to help identify technologies with commercial promise and provide OHSU researchers with advice and real-world insights about the commercialization and startup process.

 Business Oregon and the Oregon Clinical & Translational Research Institute (OCTRI) have partnered to create a Small Business Innovation Research (SBIR)/ Small Business Technology Transfer (STTR) Phase 0 Program to help Oregon small businesses access federal funding.
 The Phase 0 program provides: